FLUX-SE/all_docs/documentation/3_Dynamic_Section_Settings.md

 compression will continue to work equally completely independent of the sound level, only depending on Ratio, Knee and sound content.
 >
-> When you have too much dynamic in the sound, going from -3, -6 dB Vu (or less) to +12 dB, and you want to com- press the low levels, you will get a pumping effect when the sound reaches the high levels.
+> When you have too much dynamic in the sound, going from -3, -6 dB Vu (or less) to +12 dB, and you want to compress the low levels, you will get a pumping effect when the sound reaches the high levels.
 The only thing to do with a standard compressor is to increase the threshold to retain the airiness in the sound.
 But when this is done the compressor will not work any more on the low levels and you will hear differences (in term density, live space, grain etc.) especially when the compressor starts working.